 Exploding in popularity around the world, community schools bring the resources of communities to bear in supporting children, youth, families, schools and neighborhoods to maximize learning outside as well as inside the classroom.
 This comprehensive approach to equitable school improvement helps break the intergenerational cycle of poverty by increasing the odds that youth will succeed in school and go on to lead productive lives.

-The initiative blossomed out of the Broome County Promise Zone, which designated Broome County as the fifth New York State Promise Zone in 2013 to create improved learning environments for schoolchildren in high-needs communities.
-The Broome County Promise Zone is a joint effort of Binghamton University, Broome-Tioga BOCES, the Broome County Mental Health Department and local school districts.
-The partnership aims to create learning environments that address the needs of schoolchildren and enhance student support so youth can take full advantage of all classroom opportunities.
-Initiatives include efforts to provide after-school care and summer programming, boost attendance rates and increase family engagement.
+BUCS aim to create learning environments that address the needs of schoolchildren and enhance student support so that youth can take full advantage of all classroom opportunities.
+Initiatives include efforts to provide afterschool care and summer programming, boost attendance rates and increase family engagement.

-These efforts expanded into a similar model in Elmira, N.Y., Chemung County, which marked our efforts to develop university-assisted community schools throughout the two regions.
-With this objective, all public schools would serve as hubs of their communities; supporting children, families and neighborhoods with programs including health and social services, enrichment, recreation and arts.
+The long-term goal of the program is to develop university-assisted community schools throughout New York state.
+With this objective, all public schools would serve as hubs for their communities; supporting children, families and neighborhoods with programs including health and social services, enrichment, recreation and arts.

 College of Community and Public Affairs

 Binghamton, NY 13902-6000